Vintage Flashlights - and More

-GotaLight.net now has over 500, antique and vintage flashlights, vintage lanterns and vintage vest pocket lights, vintage candles and vintage battery operated lights to share with you!
-We also want to have some good information, some reliable resources and a few tips & tricks that might help you with any issues or questions, you come across while collecting flashlights or lanterns.
+We now have over 500 vintage flashlights here at gotalight.net to share with you, or close to it.
+We have some that are really antique flashlights, being over 100 years old.
+We have vintage lanterns, vintage vest pocket lights, vintage candles and some vintage battery operated lights.
+We also want to have some good information, some reliable resources, and a few tips & tricks that might help you with any issues or questions you come across, while collecting these old vintage flashlights or lanterns.

-Also for your viewing pleasure, we have some old flashlight and battery ads here and there, from back in the day in some of the flashlight galleries.
+For your viewing pleasure, we have some old vintage flashlights and battery ads here and there, from back in the day in some of the flashlight galleries.
 Plus four galleries of old flashlight catalogs with photos and information, (two by Eveready, one by Bond and one by Ray-O-Vac) and one gallery of paper ads for USALite flashlights, showing some nice displays.
 Hope you enjoy your visit and learn something new, find a new tip or see a flashlight you've never seen before.

 The dates on my flashlights and lanterns come from other sources and may not be correct.
 Having a patent number, (the pat. number on the switch, could be only for the switch, same with the end cap, and maybe even the body) a serial number is always helpful, as is a dealer's catalog as for what year they came out.
 The rest is just guess work.
 Sometimes, that's all we have.

-Now that I'm caught up on adding some more flashlights, I will keep adding to the Show & Tell section month in and month out with new old flashlights.
-I keep asking myself... will this madness ever stop?
+I will keep adding to the Show & Tell section from time to time.
+I keep asking myself - will this madness ever stop?
 Talk about the madness.
 I also have a collection of 45 or so LED flashlights!
 I like very bright lights up here in the mountains.
 I want to see what's looking at me from 100 yards away or more.
 NOT 30-50 feet!
 So I use my Acebeam T-28 with a lot of throw.
 If I want to light things up outside, I use my FireFlies E-12.
 No more fear of the dark!
 Over 6500 lumens.
 My EDC is my FireFlies EO7.
 Some place in Ohio, there's a vintage flashlight collector shaking his head, as in... shame on me!
 But...
 I found out he carries one in his brief case.

 Besides the flashlight galleries I also have some interesting flashlights in our Show & Tell Section you might want to check out.
 I share some of my better finds with some information on the flashlights you won't read in the galleries.
 So step right in and see the longest flashlight in the world.... well maybe not the world, but, in my collection.
 Not a 5 cell, not a 7 cell, but a WOW factor cell.